Combinatorial optimization and reasoning with graph neural networks: Preliminaries

 \paragraph{Unsupervised learning} Unlike supervised learning, there is no training set in the unsupervised case, i.e., no target values are available.
 Accordingly, unsupervised learning aims to capture representative characteristics of the data ({features}) by minimizing an unsupervised loss function, $l \colon \mathcal{X} \to \RR$.
 In this case, the loss function only directly depends on the input samples $s_i$, as no labels are provided upfront.
 Examples of unsupervised machine learning methods include autoencoders, clustering, and principal component analysis.

 \paragraph{Reinforcement learning (RL)} Similarly to unsupervised learning, reinforcement learning does not rely on a labeled training set.
 Instead, an \new{agent} explores an environment, e.g., a graph, by taking \emph{actions}.
-To guide the agent in its exploration, it receives two types of feedback, its current state, and a reward, usually a real-valued scalar, indicating how well it achieved its goal so far.
-The purpose of the RL agent is to maximize the cumulative reward it receives by determining the best actions.
-Formally, let $( S, A, T, R)$ be a tuple representing a \textit{Markov decision process}.
-Here $S$ is the set of \new{states} in the environment and $A$ is the set of \new{actions} that the agent can do. $T \colon S \times S \times A \to [0,1]$ is the \new{transition probability function} giving the probability, $T(s, s', a)$, to transition from $s$ to $s'$ given action $a$ is performed, such that $\sum_{s'}^S T(s, s', a) = 1 ~ \forall s \in S, a \in A$.
+To guide the agent in its exploration, it receives two types of feedback, its current \new{state}, and a \new{reward}, usually a real-valued scalar, indicating how well it achieved its goal so far.
+The RL agent aims to maximize the cumulative reward it receives by determining the best actions.
+Formally, let $( S, A, T, R)$ be a tuple representing a \textit{Markov decision process} (MDP).
+Here, $S$ is the set of \new{states} in the environment and $A$ is the set of \new{actions} that the agent can do.
+The function $T \colon S \times S \times A \to [0,1]$ is the \new{transition probability function} giving the probability, $T(s, s', a)$, of transitioning from $s$ to $s'$ if action $a$ is performed, such that $\sum_{s'}^S T(s, s', a) = 1$ for all $s$ in $S$ and $a$ in $A$.
 Finally, $R \colon S \times A \to \mathbb{R}$ is the \new{reward function} of taking an action from a specific state.
-An agent's behavior is defined by a \new{policy} $\pi \colon S \times A \to [0,1]$, describing the probability to take an action from a given state.
-From an initial state $s_1$, the agents perform actions, yielding a sequence of states $\{s_t\}$ until reaching a terminal state, $s_{\Theta}$.
+An agent's behavior is defined by a \new{policy} $\pi \colon S \times A \to [0,1]$, describing the probability of taking an action from a given state.
+From an initial state $s_1$, the agent performs actions, yielding a sequence of states until reaching a terminal state, $s_{\Theta}$.
 Such a sequence $s_1\dots,s_\Theta$ is referred to as an \new{episode}.
-An agent's goal is to learn a policy maximizing the accumulated sum of rewards, eventually discounted by a value $\gamma$ in $[0,1]$, during an episode, i.e., $\sum_{k=1}^{\Theta} \gamma^{k} R(s_k, a_k)$ is maximized.
-While such a learning setting is very general, the number of combinations increases exponentially with the number of states and actions, making the problem quickly intractable.
-Excluding hybrid approaches (e.g. RL with Monte Carlo tree search) \cite{browne2012survey} and model-based approaches \cite{polydoros2017survey}, there exist two kinds of reinforcement learning algorithms, \new{value-based methods}, aiming to learn a function characterizing the goodness of each action, and \new{policy-based methods}, aiming to learn the policy directly.
+An agent's goal is to learn a policy maximizing the cumulative sum of rewards, eventually discounted by a value $\gamma$ in $[0,1]$, during an episode, i.e., $\sum_{k=1}^{\Theta} \gamma^{k} R(s_k, a_k)$ is maximized.
+While such a learning setting is very general, the number of combinations increases exponentially with the number of states and actions, quickly making the problem intractable.
+Excluding hybrid approaches, e.g., RL with Monte Carlo tree search~\citep{browne2012survey} and model-based approaches~\citep{polydoros2017survey}, there exist two kinds of reinforcement learning algorithms, \new{value-based methods}, aiming to learn a function characterizing the goodness of each action, and \new{policy-based methods}, aiming to learn the policy directly.

 \paragraph{Imitation learning}